Hydepwns/rex_termbox/README.md

 An Elixir library for interacting with the terminal via the [termbox](https://github.com/nsf/termbox) C library.

-This library manages a separate C helper process (`termbox_port`) and communicates with it using an Elixir Port for initialization and Unix Domain Sockets (UDS) for subsequent commands and events.
-This provides a more robust alternative to NIF-based approaches.
+**Starting with version 1.1.0, this library no longer uses Elixir Native Implemented Functions (NIFs).** Instead, it manages a separate C helper process (`termbox_port`) and communicates with it using an Elixir Port for initialization and Unix Domain Sockets (UDS) for runtime commands and events.
+This approach provides enhanced stability and avoids potential NIF-related pitfalls.

-For high-level, declarative terminal UIs in Elixir, see [raxol](https://github.com/Hydepwns/raxol) or it's predecessor [Ratatouille](https://github.com/ndreynolds/ratatouille).
-It builds on top of this library and the termbox API to provide an HTML-like DSL for defining views.
+For high-level, declarative terminal UIs in Elixir, see [raxol](https://github.com/Hydepwns/raxol) or its predecessor [Ratatouille](https://github.com/ndreynolds/ratatouille), which build on top of this library.

 For the API Reference, see the `ExTermbox` module: [https://hexdocs.pm/rrex_termbox/ExTermbox.html](https://hexdocs.pm/rrex_termbox/ExTermbox.html).

 ## Getting Started

-### Architecture
+### Architecture (Port/UDS Based)

+**Note:** If you previously used versions prior to 1.1.0, be aware that the underlying communication mechanism has changed significantly from NIFs to a Port/UDS system.
+The `ExTermbox.Bindings` module and NIF-based event polling have been removed.
+See the [Changelog](./CHANGELOG.md) for details.

 ExTermbox starts and manages a C helper program (`termbox_port`).
 Communication happens as follows: